 Note that ultraviolet (blue) is on the left side of the spectrum and infrared (red) is on the right side.
 The opposite is true for the Kelvin (color temperature) scale.

 Octane remaps the Wavelength, Width and Power values of the Gaussian spectrum into a range from 0.0 to 1.0.
-As a result, entering in an actual wavelength value directly from the Gaussian spectrum will not give the expected results.
+This is due to Octane expecting a 0-1 input for all texture nodes, so it is not possible to enter .
 To make it easier to get the desired color, we have put together a simple Cinema 4D scene, consisting of a Cube Object with an Octane Diffuse material applied; a Gaussian Spectrum node is piped into the Diffuse input of the material.
 Launch Live Viewer and make adjustments to the Wavelength, Width and Power values to dial in the color you need, then copy that node into your material or light in the Texture slot.
 You can pop out the Attribute panel and lock it the Gaussian spectrum node to make your adjustments, if you wish.
 Use that scene as you read through the rest of this topic.

 Node Setup